Book order options

 The effect of all this, at a much lower level.

-So engrossed was I, fledgling pilot Franklyn E.Dailey Jr., in my effort to become a proficient Navy pilot, that a new era characterized by an Iron Curtain, and a Cold War, necessitating a military mission change from Anti Submarine Warfare to Electronic Countermeasures (ECM), hardly entered my mind.
+So engrossed was I, fledgling pilot Franklyn E.Dailey Jr., in my effort to become an instrument- proficient Navy pilot, that a new era characterized by an Iron Curtain, and a Cold War, necessitating a primary mission change from Anti-Submarine Warfare to Electronic Countermeasures (ECM), was not immediate in its impact..
+This change was not my first thought as I put on flight gear each day.
+Still, our Alaskan/Aleutian mission was not going to be ASW.

 The mission was going to be ECM.